morsecodemedia/blog.morsecodemedia.com/content/articles/are-you-taking-your-website-security-seriously.md

 description: "Begin building your toolbox needed to keep your website secure with this dive into website security."
 createdAt: 2015-05-03T15:14:20-04:00
 tags:
-	- Security
+	- security
-	- Best Practices
+	- best practices
 draft: false
 ---
 The Internet wasn't built so it was easier for you to watch cat videos.
 The Internet is an apparatus, spearheading the connection revolution, where anyone with a laptop or smartphone is connected to everyone else with just a few clicks.
 These conveniences wield great power, and with that, great responsibility.
 This responsibility is to protect our own, as well as our customer's, information.